S-Stanley/42-event/README.md

-Get a daily summary of 42 events for the next week
+Get a daily summary of 42 events for the next week, directly in your inbox

 crontab
 ```shell